CreativeOlaoulwa/requirement-analysis/README.md

 Requirement Validation
 Reviewing and verifying requirements with stakeholders to ensure accuracy and alignment.
 This confirms that the documented requirements truly represent business needs and are ready for implementation.

+Types of Requirements
+Functional Requirements

+Definition: Functional requirements describe what the system must do — the specific behaviours, features, and interactions that fulfil the user’s needs.
+Examples (for a booking-management system like the one in the case study):

+The system shall allow a user to search for available hotel rooms by location, date range, number of guests.

+The system shall allow the user to select a hotel room and proceed to booking with payment integration.

+The system shall send a booking confirmation notification (email or push) to the user and hotel manager after a successful booking.

+The system shall allow the hotel manager to update room availability and pricing via a management portal.

+Non-functional Requirements

+Definition: Non-functional requirements describe how the system performs its functions — these include qualities such as performance, reliability, usability, and maintainability.
+Examples (for the same booking-management system):

+The system shall respond to search queries within 2 seconds under a normal load.

+The system shall be available 99.9% of the time (excluding scheduled maintenance).

+The booking service shall scale horizontally to handle at least 10,000 concurrent bookings per minute during peak traffic.

+The system shall support modern web browsers and mobile devices (iOS and Android) with consistent user experience.